-Purchasing a gun for the first time can be intimidating.
-Let’s discuss the process of purchasing a firearm and the three most common mistakes that are made when purchasing a gun for the first time.
+Buying a gun for the first time can be intimidating.
+Let’s discuss the process of how to buy a gun and the three most common mistakes that are made when buying a gun for the first time.

 So, you’ve decided which gun you want to buy and are heading to the gun store.
 What can you expect once you get there?
 When you get to the store you’ll be asked to fill out a Form 4473.
 This form is a transaction record for the Bureau of Alcohol, Tobacco and Firearms or “ATF,” and is required in order to purchase a firearm from a Federal Firearms Licensed dealer or “FFL.”